ptmdmusique/rust-ooxml-manipulator/README.md

 - to help me generate various regex
 - to help me generate some unit test cases
 - refactor the features int their own subfolders
+- help me make the input prompt more beautiful ❇️❇️🌟🌟✨✨

 Beside of that, I also Google